askap-vast/vast-pipeline/docs/design/association.md

 For large surveys where transient and variablity searches on the epoch timescale is required, using this mode can greatly speed up the association stage.

 !!! warning
-    Using this mode does eliminate the full time resolution of your data!
+    Epoch based association does eliminate the full time resolution of your data!
 The base time resolution will be between the defined epochs.

 ## Parallel Association
+When parallel association is used, the images to process are analysed and grouped into distinct patches of the sky that do not overlap.
+These distinct regions are then processed through the source association in parallel.
+It is recommended to use parallel association when your dataset covers three or more distinct patches of sky.